 Can we schedule a field trip?

-It is our hope and one of our ultimate goals for the park to be utilized for school functions and field trips.
-It is a great way to incorporate STEAM (Science, Technology, Engineering, Art, and Math) programming and hands-on learning into the curriculum.
+Yes, it is a great way to incorporate STEAM (Science, Technology, Engineering, Art, and Math) programming and hands-on learning into the curriculum.
+To schedule a program or tour, please click here.

 How deep is the water?